kirby-tools/kirbycopilot.com/README.md

 - 🛎️ **Playground**: Try out the plugin's features with an interactive live demo.

 > [!TIP]
-> Kirby Copilot is multi-modal and supports [OpenAI models](https://platform.openai.com/docs/models) such as GPT-4 and [Mistral models](https://mistral.ai/product/).
+> Kirby Copilot is multi-modal and supports [OpenAI models](https://platform.openai.com/docs/models) such as GPT-4 Turbo and [Mistral models](https://mistral.ai/product/).
 We will add support for other AI providers if there is enough demand.

 ---